 Your employer is legally obliged to take steps to identify risks and ensure that working practices are in place to reduce the chance of these risks turning into accidents.

-Some examples of risks on construction sites include:
+Some examples of risks include:

-The Health and Safety Executive (HSE), the organisation responsible for enforcing safety regulations in the UK, reports that the biggest cause of accidents on building sites is actually getting to work and that most accidents occur while walking across building sites, handling work materials or moving around the workplace.
+The Health and Safety Executive (HSE), the organisation responsible for enforcing safety regulations in the UK, reports that the biggest cause of accidents on building sites is actually getting to work and that most accidents occur while walking across sites, handling work materials or moving around the workplace.

 If any working practices are not followed, you may be able to make a claim.